TinyHome Cohousing,

 • So, we are looking for land at least 7000m2

 This is an early-stage concept.
-We are inviting interest, collaboration, and curiosity.
+We are inviting interest and collaboration.

 The Team